To be eligible for admission you must achieve:

 - at least 120 points on the New Zealand Cambridge International score table at AS and/or A level in syllabuses from at least three different syllabus groups, which are broadly equivalent to the NCEA approved list, and

 - a grade of D or better in syllabuses from at least three different syllabus groups (excluding Thinking Skills).

 You must also satisfy literacy and numeracy requirements, by either:

-- gaining an E grade or better in any one of AS English Language, AS Literature in English or AS Language & Literature in English, and a D grade or better in IGCSE or GCSE Mathematics, or
+- gaining an E grade or better in any one of AS English Language, English Language and Literature, English Literature or English General Paper and a D grade or better in IGCSE or GCSE Mathematics, or

 - as prescribed for university entrance with NCEA.